 Q: Can halogens ever be electron-donating in any situation?

 A: While their primary effect is electron-withdrawing via the inductive effect, halogens can exhibit some electron-donating character through resonance, particularly when attached to conjugated systems where their lone pairs can participate in electron delocalization.
-However, the electron-withdrawing inductive effect is typically more significant.
+That said, the electron-withdrawing inductive effect is typically more significant.

 Q: Why are halogens so electronegative?